 Minoxidil is the only clinically proven hair loss treatment available to women that has been both licensed by the MHRA and approved by the FDA (the UK and US medical regulatory bodies).
 Minoxidil is applied directly to the areas of the scalp damaged by hair extensions, and whilst the exact chemical mechanism that enables it to effectively treat hair loss is still unknown, its has shown consistently good results providing the areas of thinning are not completely bald.

-Minoxidil is used as part of a comprehensive treatment programme that covers all approaches which can help ensure not only regrowth, but a healthy head of hair that grows as quickly as possible.
-As well as using it alongside complementary treatment boosters, the minoxidil itself is varied in concentration and ingredients are added based on the exact needs of each individual patient.
+Minoxidil is used as part of a comprehensive women’s hair loss programme of traction alopecia treatment that covers all approaches and can help ensure not only regrowth, but a healthy head of hair that grows as quickly as possible.
+Additional complementary treatment boosters, can be used alongside the minoxidil, including Hair Vitalics for Women, which are highly-targeted, one-a-day food supplements expertly tailored to address women’s specific needs when it comes to healthy hair growth.

 The Belgravia Centre is the leader in hair loss treatment in the UK, with two clinics based in Central London.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the UK or the rest of the world.
 View our Hair Loss Success Stories, which are the largest collection of such success stories in the world and demonstrate the levels of success that so many of Belgravia’s patients achieve.
 You can also phone 020 7730 6666 any time for our hair loss helpline or to arrange a free consultation.